tengso/bitflux/README.md

 Bitflux - A Data-flow Library in Scala
 -------------

-Thanks to the emerging of the "Reactive Manifesto" and the exciting tools such as Scala.React, Akka-stream, and Scala.Rx, etc., we have seen a surge of interest in applying the data-flow programming paradigm into the design and implementation of solutions meeting day-to-day business requirements.
+Thanks to the emerging of those exciting tools such as Scala.React, Akka-stream, and Scala.Rx, etc., we have seen a surge of interest in applying the data-flow programming paradigm into the design and implementation of systems for critical business requirements.
 However, as a community aiming to raise the bar of programmer experience, can we do more to help the Scala developers “streamline” the complex real-world business logic with familiar